-Written records of all 'low level concerns' and the response to them will be retained securely in accordance with the requirements of Keeping Children Safe in Education 2022 and in compliance with the Data Protection Act 2018.
+Written records of all 'low level concerns' and the response to them will be retained securely in accordance with the requirements of Keeping Children Safe in Education 2023 and in compliance with the Data Protection Act 2018.

-Low-level concerns about external staff including supply staff, other third-party providers and contractors will be notified to their employers so that any potential patterns of inappropriate behaviour can be identified; but the school will take responsibility for undertaking any investigation of concerns that arise within the school or in the conduct of
+Low-level concerns about external staff including supply staff, other third-party providers and contractors will be notified to their employers so that any potential patterns of inappropriate behaviour can be identified; but the school will take responsibility for undertaking any investigation of concerns that arise within the school or in the conduct of offsite school business.

-19. Staff training
+20. Staff training